lalesafarzade/Deep-learning-challenge/README.md

 * **ASK_AMT**—Funding amount requested
 * **IS_SUCCESSFUL**—Was the money used effectively

-## Instructions

 ### Step 1: Preprocess the data

-Using your knowledge of Pandas and the Scikit-Learn’s `StandardScaler()`, you’ll need to preprocess the dataset in order to compile, train, and evaluate the neural network model later in Step 2

-Using the information we have provided in the starter code, follow the instructions to complete the preprocessing steps.

 1. Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:
   * What variable(s) are considered the target(s) for your model?